Planning enforcement England: At the crossroads

 Duration: January 2013-December 2014

 - Royal Town Planning Institute: Network for Planning Enforcement

 Planning Enforcement as a service, profession and activity has historically enjoyed far less focus and resources than the other elements within the planning trinity.
 Despite a brief renaissance during the mid-noughties the unprecedented budget cuts facing local authorities and the structural, procedural, regulatory and resource changes that have been brought about by the coalition government’s reforms to planning generally, has once again forced planning enforcement out in to the cold.
 There is real concern that not only is the momentum of the positive changes made over the last decade being lost, but that planning enforcement faces a very fundamental questioning of its worth.

-Britnell, S. Cooke, J. Sheppard, A (2014) Planning Enforcement: at the crossroads published by UWE Bristol
+Britnell, S. Cooke, J. Sheppard, A (2014) Planning enforcement England: At the crossroads.
+UWE Bristol.

 - Britnell, S. Cooke, J. and Sheppard, A (2014) Enforcement review: Planning Enforcement within the new agenda and climate.
 Paper presented at RTPI North West regional conference, Manchester, October 2014

 - Britnell, S. Cooke, J. Morris, J and Sheppard, A (2013) The Cinderella service: Planning enforcement within the new agenda.
 Paper presented at UK International Planning Research Conference (UKIPRC), UWE Bristol, September 2013

 - Britnell, S and Sheppard, A (2013) Planning enforcement: The need to avoid a requiem for planning enforcement Town & Country Planning, June 2013